marek-simonik/record3d_offline_unity_demo/README.md

 This project contains a modified [Particles VFX](https://github.com/keijiro/Rsvfx/blob/master/Assets/Test/Vfx/Particles.vfx) of [Keijiro Takahashi](https://github.com/keijiro) which demonstrates how to integrate Record3D pre-recorded video playback into an existing VFX Graph.

 ### What will you need?
 - A 3D Video created by [the Record3D iOS app](https://record3d.app), exported into the `.r3d` format.
-Do not use 3D Videos recorded with the "Higher quality LiDAR recording" option enabled.
 The best effect is achieved with 3D Videos made using the selfie FaceID camera.
 - Unity 2019.4.11 or newer.

 ### Before opening the Unity project